ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Supporting Materials
 [create-vm-starter.zip](https://video.udacity-data.com/topher/2020/July/5f1875e2_create-vm-starter/create-vm-starter.zip)

-## Solution: Creating a Virtual Machine
+## Solution: Creating a Virtual Machine:

 Please open the link in a new tab to watch the tutorial: